aparajita/tailwind-ionic/README.md

 ### Theme colors

-If you pass the plugin a valid path to a CSS file containing Ionic theme variables, they are converted into Tailwind theme colors.
+If you pass the plugin one or more valid paths to a CSS file containing Ionic theme variables, they are converted into Tailwind theme colors.

 ```javascript
 /** @type {import('tailwindcss/types').Config} */